Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ### 37. Portcullis

-This tunnel is blocked by a rusty iron portcullis that can be forcibly lifted with a successful DC 20 Strength (Athletics) check.
+This tunnel is blocked by a rusty iron portcullis that can be forcibly lifted with a successful DC 20 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check.
 Otherwise, the portcullis can be raised or lowered by turning a wooden wheel half-embedded in the east wall of area 38.
 (The wheel is beyond the reach of someone east of the portcullis.)
 The floor around the portcullis is submerged under 2 feet of murky water.

 ### 38. Ritual Chamber